Maryland National Guard Readiness Program JFHQ

 - Fosters increased levels of cohesion, confidence and commitment between the chain of command, Service Members and family members

 Your Service Member's unit can be your strongest resource for information and support for parenting, employer challenges, coping with separations and experiencing homecomings and reunions.
-Contact your unit FRG Lead or contact a FRSA.
+Contact your unit SFRG Lead or contact a SFRS.